 They are not vacation clerkships; nor are they designed to offer temporary student employment.
 They are unsuited to those attracted to a career in the public or corporate sectors; who yearn to join a multi-national law firm; or people who simply don’t yet know what they want.

 The successful applicants will be practical and independent thinkers, good leaders, team players, service-oriented and imaginative entrepreneurs committed to building a technologically advanced law firm.

-We offer a high level of supervision, support and regular in-house training; however, we expect you to acquire practical skills quickly in your designated area of employment with a view to making a meaningful contribution rather than embarking on a dilettante voyage of discovery.
+We offer a high level of supervision, support and regular in-house training; however, we expect you to acquire practical skills quickly in your designated area of employment with a view to making a meaningful contribution.

 We encourage cadets to perform well academically and to participate to a reasonable degree in extra-curricular university activities.
 In fact, our cadets generally improve their average grades in the time that they spend with us.
 Our alumni include winners and finalists of the UWA Opening Mooting, Trial Advocacy and Negotiation competitions.
 In 2017 one of our members spent the year studying in Beijing and Hong Kong on a New Colombo Plan Scholarship.

 You will be employed as a legal professional.
 You will not spend your time photocopying or filing although as the newest member of a small team, you may be asked to run the occasional errand.

 You will start your career in our Wills and probate workgroups.
 These areas have a high volume of client files and well-established systems for delivering services.
 There you will learn our office procedures and how to use our legal practice management system ContactsLaw.